Mililani Teacher Workforce Housing

 An Environmental Assessment (EA) is a preliminary study to identify potential impacts and determine if they are significant.
 If significant impacts are found, a more detailed Environmental Impact Statement (EIS) may be required to fully evaluate and address those concerns.

-Yes, a traffic impact analysis report (TIAR) will be included in the EA.
-The traffic study will conduct traffic counts, analyze the project's impact on the surrounding roadway network, and recommend any necessary traffic mitigation.
-The TIAR will address any potential impact of the new ingress and egress on Meheula Parkway for the workforce housing.
+Yes, a traffic impact analysis report (TIAR) is included in the EA.
+The traffic study conducted traffic counts and analyzed the project's impact on the surrounding roadway network.
+The TIAR addresses any potential impact of the new ingress and egress on Meheula Parkway for the workforce housing.

 The displaced parking will be addressed in the design, and we will be able to share the new location in the November 2025 neighborhood board meetings.